Download Author Guideline:

 ● References and Citations

-Place “References,” alphabetically by authors, in a list at the end of paper, single spaced, with hanging indentation.
+Place “References,” alphabetically by authors, in a list at the end of paper, 1.5 line spacing, with hanging indentation.
 Provide issue number for journals that do not number pages sequentially through complete volumes.

 Journal articles should include the author names (first name initials only), year of publication, article title (in quotations), full journal name (italicized, unabbreviated), volume number, issue number if given or required, and page numbers.
 For author names, the last name of the principal author goes first, followed by first name initials; for the second author and thereafter, the first name initials will be placed first, followed by the last name.
 An example is: